samdishakhunger/blog/_posts/motivation/2021-07-15-all-you-have-to-fear-is-the-fear-itself.md

 > ALL WE HAVE TO FEAR IS THE FEAR ITSELF

 This is very important friends.
 We need to understand the depth of this quote.
-It is not actually that we are afraid of water(for instance), but we have a preconception in our mind based on experiences of others.
+It is not actually that we are afraid of water(for instance), but we have a preconception in our mind based on your past experience or experiences of others.

 In this case we have thought in our mind that '*I am afraid of water*'.